moby/moby/man/docker-run.1.md

 `findmnt -o TARGET,PROPAGATION <source-mount-dir>` to figure out propagation properties of source mount.
 If `findmnt` utility is not available, then one can look at mount entry for source mount point in `/proc/self/mountinfo`.
-Look at `optional fields` and see if any propagaion properties are specified.
+Look at `optional fields` and see if any propagation properties are specified.
 `shared:X` means mount is `shared`, `master:X` means mount is `slave` and if nothing is there that means mount is `private`.